-The Fannin County School System does not discriminate on the basis of race, color, national origin, age, religion, creed, or disability in admission to its programs, services, and activities, in access to them, in treatment of individuals, or in any aspect of their operations to also include but not be limited to additions, modifications, or alterations to the physical plan of any school facility.
+The Fannin County School System does not discriminate on the basis of race, color, national origin, sex, age, religion, creed, or disability in admission to its programs, services, and activities, in access to them, in treatment of individuals, or in any aspect of operations.
+This also includes but is not limited to additions, modifications, or alterations to the physical plan of any school facility.
 For additional information or referral to the appropriate system coordinator, contact the system superintendent's office at 6145 Old Hwy 76, Blue Ridge, Georgia 30513 or 706-632-3771.